Skip to Content

 • The wishes of the child, particularly if 12 years old or more

-Courts typically want to award joint custody so that the child benefits from having both parents in their life, and a court will also want to promote continuity in the kid’s life as much as possible.
-But each case is unique, and our Clarksville custody and visitation lawyers are ready to work one-on-one with you to ensure that we understand your family dynamic and your children’s needs.
-We are ready to work tirelessly to make sure that the court sees what is best for your children, and then makes that a reality.
+Courts typically want to award joint custody so that the child benefits from having both parents in their life, and a court will also want to promote continuity in the child’s life as much as possible.
+However, each case is unique, and our Clarksville custody and visitation lawyers are ready to work one-on-one with you to ensure that we understand your family dynamic and your children’s needs.
+We are ready to work tirelessly to make sure that the court sees what is best for your children and then makes that a reality.

 Judges consider the following factors when determining how much child support should be paid out: